How are you feeling today?

 Small Shifts Make A Big Impact

-However, are you aware that small changes can make an impact to your life?
+Are you aware that small changes can make an impact to your life?

 It doesn’t have to be an all or nothing process.
 You’re not going to feel happy if you’re deprived, and a complete overhaul overnight is rarely sustainable and unlikely to bring you long term results.